-A Payslip Verified Outcome Payment must be submitted to claim an Employment Outcome for Participants who are not on an Income Support Payment or are in Unsubsidised Self-Employment and meet all other participation requirements (as outlined in Annexure B1 - Outcomes, Table 1 - Outcome Requirements).
+Providers must submit a claim for a Payslip Verified Outcome Payment to claim an Employment Outcome for Participants who are not on an Income Support Payment or are in Unsubsidised Self-Employment and meet all other participation requirements (as outlined in Annexure B1 - Outcomes, Table 1 - Outcome Requirements).

-To claims an Employment Outcome, Providers must:
+To claim an Employment Outcome, Providers must:

-- select the Outcome in the Outcome Tracker - record the total number of hours the Participant has worked over the relevant Employment Outcome Period - enter the Participant's hours to align with the Services Australia Fortnight in which the Participant worked, not when they received their earnings. - upload Documentary Evidence.
+• select the Outcome in the Outcome tracker

+- record the total number of hours the Participant has worked over the relevant Employment Outcome Period - record the date the Participant achieved the total number of required hours to achieve the Employment Outcome - upload Documentary Evidence and record the Documentary Evidence type.